LIMA Jan 3 Workers at the main units of

-Workers at Southern Copper in Peru eye strike, pending talks
+Southern Copper in Peru will hold talks soon with the

 The company had no immediate comment on Thursday.